-He said although it has been accused of committing atrocities, the Cameroon military has only been protecting its citizens from separatist fighters and defending the territorial integrity of the country.
-He said the military has been very professional in executing its task against what he termed barbaric fighters.
+He said although it has been accused of committing atrocities, the Cameroon military has only been protecting its citizens from separatist fighters and defending the country's territorial integrity.
+He said the military has been professional in executing its task against what he termed barbaric fighters.

 Mbella Mbella accused some rights groups of wanting to destabilize Cameroon by giving an impression the crisis is escalating and the government is not doing enough to resolve it.

 One of the groups accused was Human Rights Watch.